 call us.
 We’ll have your back.”

 I blinked.
 Is this wolf serious?
-Witches and werewolves are notoriously bad at being friends… Then it hit me.
+Witches and werewolves have bad blood… Then it hit me.
 “Storm Cloud–you’re the Denver Pack’s heir, right?”

 “One of them,” they clarified.
 “Why?”

 I shrugged playfully.
 “Hey, you’re the one who offered themself as an ally.
 I like knowing who my allies are.”

 They grinned, showing off their sharp canines.
 “All business, huh, witch?
 It’ll be interesting to see what you would need a wolf’s help with.”

 They’re not wrong, I realized.
 There isn’t much I would need a wolf for.
 If I can’t do it myself or with Axel’s help, then it probably isn’t worth my time.